-No one ever expects to lose all their natural teeth in one or both arches, but it’s a reality for over 36 million Americans.
+No one ever expects to lose all their natural teeth in one or both arches, but it’s a reality for over 40 million Americans.
 A traditional denture is the most conventional solution to replace missing teeth.
 While they have undergone several advancements over the years, they will always have their limitations.
-As an alternative, many patients are turning to implant-retained dentures in Severna Park.
+As an alternative, many patients are turning to dnetal implant-retained dentures in Millersville, MD.
 You can enjoy the next best thing to your real teeth using an option that can last for a lifetime.
 We can handle the entire process in-office for your convenience and comfort.

 A dental implant replaces the entire structure of a tooth, including the root.
 A titanium implant post is surgically placed into the jawbone to act as a new root.
 Your jawbone fuses to the post through a process called osseointegration.
 Once your jawbone has healed, an abutment is placed onto the post to connect your denture.
 In most cases, 4 to 8 implant posts are used to secure your denture to your jawbone.

 If you’ve lost all your natural teeth in 1 or both arches and dentures didn’t give you the results you wanted, you might be a candidate for dental implants.
 Generally, if you have good oral and overall health, you can undergo the placement surgery; however, you’ll still need a thorough consultation with your implant dentist.

 Besides a visual examination, you’ll also need a CT scan to assess your oral structures.
 Your lifestyle habits are also discussed to ensure there are minimal risk factors for complications.
 Based on the results of the consultation, you might need additional procedures before moving forward, like periodontal therapy, bone grafting, or a sinus lift.
 Although it adds another step to your treatment plan, it’s necessary to ensure the long-term success of your new smile.

 Stabilizing your dentures with dental implants provides a variety of benefits that aren’t possible using suction or an adhesive, including: